-If you're looking for Easter bonnet ideas for a fun Easter craft with your toddler, then you've come to the right place.
+If you're looking for Easter bonnet ideas for a fun Easter craft with your toddler or in preparation for their Easter Bonnet Parade, then we've got 10 ideas that your little one will love.

-By now you might be looking at the best Easter egg chocolates for your toddler, or even a little Easter gift for your baby, but have you thought about the fun crafts you can do?
-Creating Easter bonnet hats is a fun activity for a rainy afternoon.
+By now, you might be looking at the best Easter egg chocolates for your toddler, or even a little Easter gift for your baby, but if you've got an Easter Bonnet parade coming up, we've put together some easy Easter bonnet ideas for you and your tot to make together.

 So whether you're looking for something quick an easy as a fun activity, or if your little one is having an Easter bonnet competition at their nursery or school, Mother&Baby have the best Easter bonnet ideas for you.